Below are current and recent projects, along with Eamer Science & Policy teams assigned to them.

 Life Linked to Ice: A Guide to Sea-Ice-Associated Biodiversity in This Time of Rapid Change.
 Report prepared for the Conservation of Arctic Flora and Fauna (CAFF) working group of Arctic Council, 2013.
 It was released at the Senior Arctic Officials’ meeting, Whitehorse, Yukon, Canada, October 21-23, 2013, and is available for download at the CAFF website.
 ES&P lead: Joan Eamer (lead author, editor, and graphics designer).
 Other associates: Megan Osmond-Jones (research and editorial assistance); Claire Eamer (copy editor).

 Russian Arctic Protected Area Network Assessment.
 2013.
-Copy edited report translated from the Russian for WWF Global Arctic Programme.
+ES&P restructured and copy-edited this report, which was translated from the Russian, for the WWF Global Arctic Programme.
 ES&P team: Joan Eamer and Nick Osmond-Jones.

 Pacific Marine Minerals and Deep Sea Mining Assessment.
 2013.
 Multi-volume report on the science and economic potential of marine minerals.
 UNEP/GRID-Arendal, Marine Programme.
 ES&P contribution: Claire Eamer and Patrick Daley, technical editors.
 Available from GRID-Arendal.

 Rapid Change in the Arctic, UNEP Yearbook 2013 emerging issues chapter, released at the UNEP Governing Council meeting, February 2013.
-ES&P lead: Joan Eamer (part of author team).
+ES&P contribution: Joan Eamer (part of author team).
 Available from UNEP.

 CircumArctic Rangifer Monitoring and Assessment (CARMA) Network.
 A network of researchers, managers, and community leaders working on caribou and wild reindeer populations around the Arctic.
-ES&P leads: Joan Eamer (communications and planning, ongoing; most recently, co-editor of proceedings of CARMA 8, December 2012); Megan Osmond-Jones (developer of CARMA database of publications and reports, 2012).
+ES&P leads: Joan Eamer (communications and planning, since the network’s founding in 2004 and ongoing; most recently, co-editor of proceedings of CARMA 8, December 2012); Megan Osmond-Jones (developer of CARMA database of publications and reports, 2012).
 CARMA website.

-Arctic Species Trend Index reports.
-Technical reports on marine species trends and on spatial analysis and a key findings report based on these, April 2012.
-Conservation of Arctic Flora and Fauna working group of Arctic Council with the Zoological Society of London.
-ES&P lead: Joan Eamer (science writer for key findings report and editor of technical reports).
+Arctic Species Trend Index, 2012.
+Two technical reports: 1) arctic marine species trends; and 2) results of species spatial analyses; a key findings report based on the technical reports.
+Conservation of Arctic Flora and Fauna working group of Arctic Council with the Circumpolar Biodiversity Monitoring Program and the Zoological Society of London.
+ES&P contribution: Joan Eamer (science writer for key findings report and editor of technical reports).
 Reports available from CAFF.
 Key findings report.

 Why Value the Oceans?
-A Discussion Paper.
-February 2012.
+A Discussion Paper, 2012.
 Prepared by UNEP/GRID-Arendal and Duke University’s Nicholas Institute for Environmental Policy Solutions in collaboration with the UNEP TEEB Office and the UNEP Regional Seas Programme.
 ES&P co-leads: Joan Eamer, Claire Eamer (science writers, substantive editors).
-Available at GRID.
+Available at GRID-Arendal.

-Clean Energy, Analysis of Options for Many Strong Voices, an alliance of Arctic and Small Island Developing States, January 2012.
-Interviews, background research and briefing materials.
-ES&P lead: Joan Eamer (project lead).
+Clean Energy, Analysis of Options for Many Strong Voices, an alliance of Arctic and Small Island Developing States, 2012.
+Interviews, background research, report, and briefing materials.
+ES&P involvement: project conducted by Joan Eamer.
 Many Strong Voices website.

 Yukon Water: An Assessment of Climate Change Vulnerabilities.
 2011.
 Government of Yukon.
 ES&P lead: Claire Eamer (consultant, science writer, editor).
 Available at Environment Yukon.